The Aerovons: History

 and was released by the group soon after arriving in England.

 Once the album was finished, the band returned to St. Louis where more personal problems between a group member and his family caused the group to splinter.
 EMI decided not to release the album.
 EMI invited Tom Hartman to come to England and restart, but Hartman felt that moving to England was too great a step at his age.
 The partnership with EMI was then dissolved.
-The album was not released until a CD release in 2003 by RPM.
+The album was not released until RPM issued it on CD in 2003.

-The album was engineered by Beatles' engineers Norman Smith, Geoff Emerick, Phil McDonald, and Alan Parsons, who also played recorder on one of the album's tracks.
+The album was engineered by Beatles' engineers Norman Smith, Geoff Emerick, Phil McDonald, and Alan Parsons (who also played recorder on one of the album's tracks).